MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/fine-tuning-overview.md

 Consider fine-tuning GenAI models to:
 - Scale and adapt to specific enterprise needs
-- Reduce hallucinations as tailored models are less likely to produce inaccurate or irrelevant responses
+- Reduce false positives as tailored models are less likely to produce inaccurate or irrelevant responses
 - Enhance the model's accuracy for domain-specific tasks
 - Save time and resources with faster and more precise results
 - Get more relevant and context-aware outcomes as models are fine-tuned for specific use cases